Haraden994/SpaceBeyondSpace/Documents/GameStoryDocument.md

 - Cruelty and beauty in the world.
 - The corrupting nature of having great powers.
 - Transhumanism.
-- The nature is not nice.

-##Setting
-The story is set in a planet whose core is a sentient seed.
-The planet surface is mostly composed by vegetation and the atmosphere is similar to the Earth’s one.
-On the planet’s surface, the scientists built a camp and two laboratories (one opposite to the other) in a T shape (where the camp is on the base of the T, and the two laboratories on the other two extremities).
-The two laboratories are not too far one another and they both have the same distance (longer than the one from the two laboratories) from the main camp.
-Both the laboratories are built on more levels, including underground levels.
-Near the camp there is a landing zone for spaceships.

 ##Level Story
 The earth trembles, computers deactivate, emergency exit is the only way clear.
 Once they are outside, Clara & Ashildr are told something happened in the underground facilities.
 They decide to go checking for the nearest lab, looking for some intel.
 Someone offers to accompany the girls, they need to find a way to get in the lab.